zmievsa/cadwyn/docs/how_to/change_openapi_schemas/add_field.md

 So we will make `phone` nullable in HEAD, then make it required in `latest`, and then make it nullable again in older versions, thus making it possible to convert all of our requests to HEAD.

-1. Add `phone` field of type `str | None` to `data.head.users.BaseUser`
+1. Add `phone` field of type `str | None` to `users.BaseUser`
-2. Add `phone` field of type `str | None` with a `default=None` to `data.head.users.UserResource` because all users created with older versions of our API won't have phone numbers.
+2. Add `phone` field of type `str | None` with a `default=None` to `users.UserResource` because all users created with older versions of our API won't have phone numbers.
 3. Add the following migration to `versions.v2001_01_01` which will make sure that `phone` is not nullable in 2001_01_01:

     ```python
-    from cadwyn.structure import VersionChange, schema
+    from cadwyn import VersionChange, schema
-    from data.head.users import UserCreateRequest
+    from users import UserCreateRequest

     class MakePhoneNonNullableInLatest(VersionChange):